LoopFruits/dvd-shop/README.md

 Route Params

-    1. What do we mean when we say taht a route is dynamic?
+    1. What do we mean when we say that a route is dynamic?
+    2.